zachsanford/PingGUI/README.md

 # PingGUI
-Ping command but with a GUI
+### Ping command but with a GUI
+Run the .ps1 script to run.